 Ravin AI is bringing trust and transparency to the automotive industry by applying computer vision and machine learning to help make vehicle inspections faster, more efficient and more consistent.

 RAVIN.AI lands Fraser McCombs-led investment, announces GM for Americas

-Top 18 early-stage AI startups in the UK Ravin.AI is an automotive company that uses deep learning AI technology and computer vision to autonomously inspect vehicles for damage
+Ravin.AI is an automotive company that uses deep learning AI technology and computer vision to autonomously inspect vehicles for damage.

 These were the biggest European tech startup news stories this week.
 UK-Israeli startup Ravin raised $4m to apply AI to vehicle inspections.

-ENERGY GIANT SHELL MAKES FIRST ISRAELI INVESTMENT, BACKS AI START-UP RAVIN The technology can detect more damage than humans can, Ravin says, while significantly reducing inspection costs
+The technology can detect more damage than humans can, Ravin says, while significantly reducing inspection costs.

-Shell Backs Vehicle Inspection Startup Ravin AI Ravin AI’s technology uses computer vision and deep learning to create a real-time image of vehicles in order to detect and analyze car damage
+Ravin AI’s technology uses computer vision and deep learning to create a real-time image of vehicles in order to detect and analyze car damage.

 Ravin.ai, an Israel and U.K.-based startup developing AI to autonomously inspect vehicles for damage, has closed a $4 million seed round.
 The investment was led by Pico Venture Partners, with participation from Shell Ventures and “automotive entrepreneur” Adam Draizin.
 It marks Shell Ventures’ first Israel investment.